Lift or Transportation Equipment (Power-Operated)

 Is power-operated lift or transportation equipment CRA eligible in Canada?

 Yes.
-Power-operated lift and transportation equipment is CRA-eligible under paragraph 118.2(2)(m) and Regulation 5700(f) and 5700(q) of the Income Tax Act.
+Power-operated lift and transportation equipment is a CRA-eligible medical expense.
 A prescription from a medical practitioner is required.
-These devices qualify for the Medical Expense Tax Credit (METC) and are reimbursable through a Health Spending Account (HSA).
-Reasonable repair and operating costs are also eligible under paragraph 1.74 of Income Tax Folio S1-F1-C1.
+These devices are reimbursable through a Health Spending Account (HSA), and reasonable repair and operating costs are also eligible.

 What Qualifies